 Brief Fact Summary.
 The Respondents, Halderman and others (Respondents), filed suit against the Petitioners, the Pennhust State School and Hospital and its officials (Petitioners), charging conditions at the hospital violate class member’s rights.
 The Petitioners argued before the Supreme Court of the United States (Supreme Court) that the Eleventh Amendment of the United States Constitution (Constitution) prohibited the District Court from ordering state official to conform their conduct to state law.

 Synopsis of Rule of Law.
 A federal court’s grant of relief against state officials on the basis of state law, whether, prospective or retroactive directly interferes with the principles of federalism that underlie the Eleventh Amendment of the Constitution.

+Issue.
 Whether a federal court has jurisdiction to award injunctive relief against state officials on the basis of state law?